Germoe/hit-predictor/project_report.md

 - Tempo
 - Key

-Interestingly, a continuous feature such as tempo seems to have very little influence on whether the model can become a hit or not.
-It might be interesting to see, if Tempo would perform better if the model was taking time/year into account.
+Interestingly, Tempo seems to have very little influence on whether the song can become a Hit or not.
+It might be interesting to see, if Tempo would perform better if the model was taking time/year into account but as this is prone to overfitting the data this exploration will have to be done in a different project/iteration.
 The Key feature expectedly scores low in weight, no surprise there.

 We can also see that
 - Mode